He walked into the room, his face ashen white.

 And then he throws up.

-At this point I am scared out of my mind, but I wink at him telling him the worst is over.
+At this point the fear begins to creep up my back, but I wink at him telling him the worst is over.
 I take the bowl away to clean it up and in an instant I'm taken to that dark place.
 The place where worry reigns and your body is paralyzed from the thoughts of what could be.
 The hospital?
 No. I will not take him there unless I must.
 Taking him there would mean I give up all control.
 I shake those thoughts away...don't get ahead of yourself, Meri.
-We aren't there yet.
+We aren't anywhere near there yet.

 A recheck shows we are in the 400's.
 Ketones are descending...we are going in the right direction.
 The light of hopefulness fuels me to keep up the work.
 Insulin.
 Fluids.
 Insulin.
 Fluids.